stanfordnlp/CoreNLP/_pages/openie.md

 ---
-title: OpenIE
+title: Open Information Extraction (OpenIE)
 keywords: openie
 permalink: '/openie.html'
 ---

 ## Description

-Extracts open-domain relation triples, representing a subject, a relation, and the object of the relation.
+The Open Information Extraction (OpenIE) annotator extracts open-domain relation triples, representing a subject, a relation, and the object of the relation.
+For example, *born-in(Barack Obama, Hawaii)*.
 This is useful for
   (1) relation extraction tasks where there is limited or no training data, and it is easy to extract the information required from such open domain triples;
 and,
   (2) when speed is essential.
 The system can process around 100 sentences per second per CPU core.
-Relation triples are stored on the `RelationTripleAnnotation` key of a `CoreMap` (i.e., sentence).
+The Collection of extracted relation triples are stored under the `RelationTriplesAnnotation` key of a `CoreMap` (i.e., sentence).
+The OpenIE annotator (`openie`) requires the natural logic annotation (`natlog`).

 In addition to extracting relation triples, the annotator produces a number of sentence fragments corresponding to entailed fragments